metio/reguloj/README.md

 engine.infer(rules, context);
 ```

+Note that the order of the collection dictates the evaluation order of your rules - if order does matter, use `List` rather than `Set`.

 ### Creating rules

 A [rule](https://github.com/metio/reguloj/blob/main/src/main/java/wtf/metio/reguloj/Rule.java) has a (unique) name and runs in a given context.
 Additionally, it can be checked whether a rule fires in a given context.